Woman committed over Slender Man stabbing seeks her release

-Morgan Geyser, 20, has asked Waukesha County Judge Michael Bohren to order her release as he did last year for her co-defendant, Anissa Weier, who spent nearly four years at a mental health facility in Oshkosh.
-Bohren scheduled a Thursday afternoon hearing about the request.
+Morgan Geyser, 20, asked Waukesha County Judge Michael Bohren on June 14 to order her release as he did last year for her co-defendant, Anissa Weier, who spent nearly four years at a mental health facility in Oshkosh.

-According to prosecutors, Geyser and Weier lured Payton Leutner to a Waukesha park after a sleepover in May 2014, and Geyser repeatedly stabbed Leutner while Weier urged her on.
-All three girls were 12 at the time.
+During a hearing Thursday, Bohren appointed three doctors to evaluate Geyser's mental state and to submit their reports by Aug.
+26. Prosecutors and defense attorneys will return to court on Sept.
+12 to schedule another hearing to review the reports.

 Geyser and Weier left Leutner for dead, but she managed to crawl out of the woods in the park and was discovered by a passing bicyclist.